 Have a look at what is it all about!

 Toddy is a system that helps you make cold brew coffee or tea at home easily.
 The Washington Post claims that this is the ultimate coffeemaker.
 It may be the only one you’ll ever need if you’re only into cold brew.

 The toddy system enables you to make large amounts of hot or cold coffee or tea on a budget.
 They promise 67% less acidity in your cup compared to traditional hot brew methods, which makes it a great alternative for those with sensitive tummies!

 Toddy system is easy to use, super practical, and also great for making a smooth cup of coffee and even iced or hot tea!

-A toddy box comes with a brewing container with a handle, glass decanter with a lid, reusable filters, rubber stopper, instructions, and a recipes guide.
-You can download their brewing guide here, if you’re curious about how it all works!
+You can download their brewing guide here if you’re curious about how it all works!

 How do you make cold brew with toddy?

 It’s very easy to make cold brew concentrate (check the video below for a better idea)!

 - Take the brewing container and insert the stopper into the bottom